amansahu278/ImageSteganography/README.md

                         Password/Key for encryption
   * -d DECRYPT, --decrypt DECRYPT
                         Password/Key for decryption
+## To Note:
+The final image will be of PNG format, with the filename being suffixed with "enc" and the format being png

 ## Implementation details
 * The encryption/decryption of text is implemented using the Fernet class of the cryptography package.